2019 Guide to Starting Architecture School

-Concentrate on what’s around you and listen to what is being told to you
+Concentrate on what’s around you and listen to what is being told to you.

-Subscribing to a physical and/or online journal is an excellent way to stay in touch with your industry and remain up-to-date, not only with current design trends, but also new and amended laws and regulations.
+Subscribing to a physical and/or online journals is an excellent way to stay in touch with your industry and remain up-to-date, not only with current design trends, but also new and amended laws and regulations.

 It’s one thing turning up to the studio each day, but another to be involved and influence how it works.